-If you stay close to Baby as she is getting to know her long-lost relatives, you can help her feel secure and comfortable, and maybe give Baby’s would-be buddy a few tips for how to get on her good side, too.
+If you stay close to Baby as they are getting to know their long-lost relatives, you can help them feel secure and comfortable, and maybe give Baby’s would-be buddy a few tips for how to get on their good side, too.

 Other reasons for nervousness or shyness

-Stranger anxiety isn’t the only reason a tot might not want to get too close to her great aunt over the holidays, though.
+Stranger anxiety isn’t the only reason a tot might not want to get too close to their great aunt over the holidays, though.
 Toddlers tend to have strong likes and dislikes, and can take a dislike to people for any number of reasons, from too-tight hugs to too-strong perfume, a too-loud voice, or a sudden fear of beards.
-Fears like this generally pass as toddlers get to know newcomers better, so just like with stranger anxiety, letting Baby take the relationship at her own pace is the best way to get past it.
+Fears like this generally pass as toddlers get to know newcomers better, so just like with stranger anxiety, letting Baby take the relationship at their own pace is the best way to get past it.

-Depending on how chatty Baby is feeling, you can always ask her why she is afraid, especially if there’s a specific person she’s afraid of.
+Depending on how chatty Baby is feeling, you can always ask them why they are afraid, especially if there’s a specific person they're afraid of.

 Beyond passing fears, some toddlers are just shyer, and sometimes they grow up into shyer or slower-to-warm-up adults.
 That’s not a problem, and it’s generally not something that can be avoided with more socialization.
-Furthermore, outgoing toddlers are testing limits and trying to figure out relationships just as hard as their shyer peers – just like it’s totally normal for a toddler to go through a period of having a favorite parent, she can just as easily go through a stage where she has a least-favorite relative.
+Furthermore, outgoing toddlers are testing limits and trying to figure out relationships just as hard as their shyer peers – just like it’s totally normal for a toddler to go through a period of having a favorite parent, they can just as easily go through a stage where they have a least-favorite relative.